hjalalin/nab-anomaly-detection/notebooks/README.md

 # Notebooks

-This folder contains all notebooks for the NAB anomaly detection project.
-The notebooks are grouped by topic to keep things organized and easy to follow.
+This directory contains notebooks organized by dataset source.
+Each folder represents a separate time series subject and includes exploration, modeling, and evaluation steps.

 ## Folder Structure

-- **01_exploration/**
+### `machine_temperature/`
+- Time series of industrial machine temperature from the NAB dataset
+- Focused on LSTM-based anomaly detection and trend detection

+### `aws_metrics/`
+- EC2 CPU, RDS, and network data from AWS CloudWatch
+- Explores forecasting and unsupervised anomaly detection

+## Topics Covered

-  Initial data exploration and visualization.
+- Data exploration and visualization

-- **02_classical_models/**
-  Basic models like Z-score, moving average, and Prophet.

-- **03_unsupervised_models/**
-  Anomaly detection using models like Isolation Forest and One-Class SVM.

-- **04_deep_learning/**
+- Classical anomaly detection methods
+- Machine learning & unsupervised models
-  LSTM and deep learning models for detecting anomalies.
+- LSTM and deep learning-based detection

-- **05_trend_detection/**
-  Notebooks to detect trends or gradual changes in the data.

-- **06_evaluation/**
-  Compare model performance and evaluate results.
+- Trend detection and rolling statistics
+- Model evaluation and comparison

+> Each folder is self-contained and serves as a mini-project for a specific dataset type.